farlee2121/DevEssentialsBlog/_posts/2020-11-27-Schema-and-Selection.md

 Types can multiply quickly and mapping is both tedious and error-prone.
 It is easy for each model to slightly vary the parameter names too, which hurts understandability.

-I've limited mapping in my system through the deliniation of service purposes, but it still feels bad every time I need to map a contract for a new scenario.
+I've limited mapping in my system through the delineation of service purposes, but it still feels bad every time I need to map a contract for a new scenario.
 Though it feels much less bad than the system getting entangled by unnecessary data connections.

 ## The Alternative